TippedBucket/Pokemon_card_detector-/README.md

 7. Notes:
    - Once the program does inference on the picture, it will give you a preview of what it saw with bounding boxes, it will then crop the bounding boxes for OCR, and take the name an ID number and do a call to the [PokémonTCG](https://pokemontcg.io/) api and pull the cards' stats if there's a match on the website.
    - The [PokémonTCG](https://pokemontcg.io/) website only has sets up to 2021 currently, so newer sets will not work with this example.
    - Make sure to take a relatively clear picture of the card.
-A good rule of thumb is, if you cant read the picture, neither can the program.
+A good rule of thumb is, if you can't read the picture, neither can the program.